-No User ReviewsWrite a review

 The following charts are provided to give you an idea of how some of the key specs of the Honda EG6500CL compare to generators of similar power (between 5000 and 6000 W).

-- Since the generator weighs in at a dry weight of 179 lbs, the Honda EG6500CL belongs in the expected weight range for devices which can produce between 5000 and 6000 rated watts.
-In terms of weight, one of the champions in their power range is the Genmax GM6000XiE, standing at just 106.9 lbs.
+- With a dry weight of 179 lbs, the Honda EG6500CL falls within the expected weight range for generators in the 5000 to 6000 rated wattage.
+If you are concerned by weight, one of the champions in the above-mentioned power range is the WEN DF680iX, with a dry weight of just 94.8 pounds.

 The bottom line